BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_commands.md

 ## Profile Drop-Downs

-The arrow beside **Save As New**, **Property Doctor**, **Smart Pack and Go**, and **Publish** lists the saved profiles for that command.
+The arrow beside **Save As New**, **Property Doctor**, **Clone Tree**, and **Publish** lists the saved profiles for that command.
 Select **Profile: Default** to use the current default settings, or select a named profile to start with that configuration.

 For a component selected in an assembly, the right-click menu also exposes **Property Doctor** and the available **Save As New** profiles.

 ## When a Command Is Available

 Document commands require an active part, assembly, or drawing.
 Save the active document before using workflows that must resolve file paths or references.
-Property Doctor and Smart Pack and Go can wait while SOLIDWORKS finishes loading references; changing the active document during that preparation cancels the operation.
+Property Doctor and Clone Tree can wait while SOLIDWORKS finishes loading references; changing the active document during that preparation cancels the operation.

 > [!NOTE]
 > The **PDMPublisher** CommandManager tab is recreated for parts, assemblies, and drawings.
 If the tab is hidden, enable the add-in and right-click the CommandManager tab area to show **PDMPublisher**.